ivan-hc/AM/README.md

 https://github.com/ivan-hc/AM/assets/88724353/25d9df2b-3c4d-4494-8bbc-12e6ab2371fd

 NOTE, as you can see, icons are also placed in ~/.local/share/icons, however the `-c` option cannot remove them.
 This is a known issue.

+Another peculiarity concerns the use of this cleanup option on launchers created on AppImage packages placed on removable devices: if in the .desktop file it appears that the path of the AppImage file is in /mnt or /media and none of the references are mounted, the option `-c` will not be able to remove the launcher.
+This is very useful if you have large AppImage packages that you necessarily need to place in a different partition.

 ------------------------------------------------------------------------